 Anduril: The defense unicorn which secured billion-dollar Pentagon contracts before proving traditional product-market fit.

-The result is a hybrid elite fluent in both term sheets and talking points.The people in the government and in venture capital have become one and the same!
+The result is this somewhat hybrid elite fluency by government officials and investors in both term sheets and political talking points.The people in the government and in venture capital have become one and the same!
 (A short list, as I’m probably missing a ton):

-David Sacks, for instance, moves seamlessly between (bad) podcast punditry, political fundraising, and venture syndicates, treating the White House as another portfolio company to optimize.
+David Sacks, for instance, moves seamlessly between (bad) podcast punditry, political fundraising, and venture syndicates, treating the White House as another portfolio company that he, and only he, can optimize.

-JD Vance made the migration literal: Y Combinator graduate, Peter Thiel protégé, now Vice President, sitting on committees overseeing the very industrial policies that enrich his own backers.
+JD Vance: Y Combinator graduate, Peter Thiel protégé, now Vice President, sitting on committees overseeing the very industrial policies that enrich his own backers.

-Elon Musk: a private investor and founder who supplies national infrastructure (space, satellites, electric grids, AI) while openly directing the heads of state.
+Elon Musk: a private investor and founder who supplies national infrastructure (space, satellites, electric grids, AI) while openly screaming orders at the heads of state.

 Scott Kupor, a16z’s longtime managing partner, was nominated to head the US Office of Personnel Management (the agency that effectively controls the federal workforce).